GopiOddiraju/DataVisualization/HW1-report.md

 *What happened when you removed the outer parentheses from the code?
 Why?*

 There was a syntax error when I removed the outer parentheses from the code.
 From what I've understood, To break up long lines of code, using parentheses is an option.
 As we removed them now in this code, there was an error.
-We can avoid that by modifying code to `so.Plot(penguins, x="species", y="body_mass_g").add(so.Bar(), so.Agg())`.
+We can avoid that by modifying the code to `so.Plot(penguins, x="species", y="body_mass_g").add(so.Bar(), so.Agg())`.

 ## Observable and Vega-Lite

 *What happens when you replace `markCircle()` with `markSquare()`?*

-All the data points were represnted by Squares instead of circles.
+All the data points were represented by Squares instead of circles.

 *What happens when you replace `markCircle()` with `markPoint()`?*

-All the data points were represnted by Points instead of circles.
+All the data points were represented by Points instead of circles.

 *What change do you need to make to swap the x and y axes on the scatterplot?*

-We need to interchange the fied names such as Miles_per_Gallon field for x and Horsepower field for y.
+We need to interchange the field names such as the Miles_per_Gallon field for x and the Horsepower field for y.

 *Insert the bar chart image here*